 Response: Thanks.
 This was done randomly, not haphazardly.
 However, we did ensure we had equal sample sizes across treatments.
 As such, if more eggs were being randomised to one treatment, we instead randomised them to other treatments.
 We’ve clarified that we ‘pseudo-randomly’ allocated eggs from treatments.

+“We then pseudo-randomly (to ensure equal sample sizes) assigned eggs (n = 20) to both a resource allocation treatment (‘R’ - yolk removal or ‘C’ – control) and an incubation temperature (23C or 28C SD ± 3.0) treatment (See Supplementary materials for details on husbandry of hatchlings)”

 So you had 10 eggs per treatment, correct? a better design would have been to take 4 eggs from each female and assign them to the 4 treatments -- even better would be 2 eggs to each treatment.
 By not including a "dam" effect in your design, you add variance associated with dams, which reduces power to detect treatment effects.